-At Junto, we don't like comprehensive tasks that are out of our circle of competence.
+I don’t like comprehensive tasks that are out of my circle of competence.
 There are way too many options and opportunities in the world to spend time on such things.
-And so, we try to focus on problems that are important and knowable.
-If both aren't the case, the problem simply doesn't reach the last level in our Decision Levels framework.
+And so, I try to focus on problems that are important and knowable.
+If both aren’t the case, the problem simply doesn’t reach the last level in my Decision Levels framework.

 When I say important, I mean really important.
-Many things are knowable but not really important that we decide on all the time.
+Many things that we decide on all the time are knowable but not really important.
 But some things are really important.
-Managing capital is really important and so we use checklists for our investments.
-Putting written words out into the world is really important and so we use checklists for our writing.
+Managing capital is really important and so I use checklists for my investments.
+Putting written words out into the world is really important and so I use checklists for my writing.

 When dealing with hard problems that we have the ability to solve, we want to focus on reducing the rate of error.
 And for that, checklists do a marvelous job.